 Glare from Solar Modules: Causes, Risks, and Solutions

 With the rapid spread of photovoltaic systems (PV) on roofs and facades, one issue is increasingly coming into focus for planners, neighbors, and authorities: glare caused by reflection-related light emission.
-What was often unproblematic with conventional south-facing roof installations is increasingly leading to legal disputes with modern east-west systems or facades.
+What was often unproblematic with conventional south-facing roofs is increasingly leading to legal disputes with modern east-west systems or facades.

 What is glare?
 A definition

 Glare is a visual impairment that occurs when a light source or reflection in the field of view has a very high luminance compared to the surroundings.
-Depending on the situation, it is perceived as unpleasant, disturbing, or painful—and is therefore partly subjective.
+Depending on the situation, it is perceived as unpleasant, disturbing, or painful – and is therefore partly subjective.
 Two main forms are distinguished:

-• Disability glare (physiological glare): This involves a measurable impairment of visual performance.
+• Disability glare (physiological glare): This is a measurable impairment of visual performance.
 Scattered light in the eye reduces contrast on the retina so much that objects can no longer be reliably recognized (important in road and air traffic).

 Specular vs. diffuse reflection